rlk/Bloop2/README.md

 ![Both traces](etc/scope/trace-both.jpg)

-To see a difference, zoom in on the waveform.
+To see a difference, set an offset of -0.5V and zoom in.
+The two traces clearly differ.
+The input is the flatter one.
+But they are within 10mV of one another, and environmental noise dominates at this scale.

 ![Zoomed](etc/scope/trace-both-zoom.jpg)

-To analyze this, compute the difference between the input and output, similarly zoomed.
+To analyze the true effect of the circuit, compute the difference between the input and output, similarly zoomed.
 We see noise on the scale of 10mV peak-to-peak, centered on zero.
 Spikes appear at the transitions indicating a tiny phase shift in the output.
 The difference, for the most part, remains near zero.

 ![Difference](etc/scope/trace-difference.jpg)

-To quantify this effect, compute the running average of the difference to eliminate noise.
-This demonstrates a minor deviation from square of about 5mV, or 0.5% of the amplitude of the input, well within the noise.
+To quantify the effect, compute the running average of the difference to eliminate noise.
+This demonstrates a deviation from square that is indeed around 10mV, or 1% of the amplitude of the input.

 ![Average](etc/scope/trace-difference-average.jpg)